CrispenGari/dataloom-py/README.md

 | `repr`            | Flag indicating whether to generate a `__repr__` method.    | `bool`          | `False` | `No`     |
 | `repr_identifier` | Identifier for the attribute used in the `__repr__` method. | `str` or `None` | `None`  | `No`     |

-> Note that this `decorator` function allows us to interact with our data from the database in an object-oriented way in Python.
+> 👍**Pro Tip:** Note that this `decorator` function allows us to interact with our data from the database in an object-oriented way in Python.
 Below is an example illustrating this concept:

 ```py
 profile = mysql_loom.find_by_pk(Profile, pk=1, select=["avatar", "id"])